okdev99/ffmpeg-auto/README.md

-      --ratio-9:16-max-resolution     maximum resolution for only 9:16 ratio video --ratio-1-max-resolution        maximum resolution for only 1.0 ratio video --ratio-2-max-resolution        maximum resolution for only 2.0 ratio video
+      --ratio-9:16-max-resolution     maximum resolution for only 9:16 ratio video --ratio-1-max-resolution        maximum resolution for only 1.0 ratio video --ratio-2-max-resolution        maximum resolution for only 2.0 ratio video --ratio-4:3-max-resolution      maximum resolution for only 4:3 ratio video --ratio-3:4-max-resolution      maximum resolution for only 3:4 ratio video

 If maximum resolution or framerate is exceeded then a new option is inlcuded that set the formatted video to the maximum specified.
 The same happens with minimum framerate, but just the otherway.